-One of the biggest barriers my clients have to eating a PCOS-friendly breakfast is usually time, variety and just not knowing what to eat for PCOS.
+In my work as a PCOS Dietitian, I have noticed that a lot of my clients with PCOS don’t eat breakfast.
+The biggest barrier my clients have to eating a PCOS-friendly breakfast is usually time, variety and just not knowing what to eat for PCOS.

 • Make ahead recipes that you can easily complete during your weekly meal prep.